 Lower Monumental Dam Special Operations

-See Introduction section 1 for special operations related to spill for juvenile fish passage and navigation lock outages for maintenance.
+See Introduction section 1 for special operations related to spill for juvenile fish passage, navigation lock outages for maintenance, and the schedule for Doble testing.

 Ongoing through 2018: Lower Monumental Head Gate Rehab: Under the BPA Large Cap Program, parts and materials have been acquired to rehabilitate the head gates at Lower Monumental Dam.
 To facilitate the process, units will be scheduled out-of-service to remove or replace head gates.
 The head gates will be serviced in the repair pit and then placed back into service.
 Deviation from unit priority will be necessary to swap head gates from the unit to the pit.
 The duration of the outages is expected to be one day.
 The work started in December of 2012 and will continue in to 2018.

-: Unit 1 Rehab.
-Work started in January 2016 and is currently scheduled to 2017.
+Ongoing through July 2017: Unit 1 Rehab to Kaplan.
+Work started in January 2016 and is currently scheduled to October 2017.
 The unit will be removed from the hole, the hub disassembled and new blade linkages installed, cavitation repair will be done to the blades and scroll case, and a new discharge ring installed.
 The unit will then be reinstalled and final machining done to achieve proper profiles of the scroll case, blades, and hub.
 There may be other work, not part of the contract, which will occur at this same time such as blade packing replacement, wicket gate inspections and servo-motor refurbishment.
 The generator is also scheduled to be re-wound as part of the overall job.

-July 2017: Powerhouse Monolith Water-stop Replacement.
+Ongoing through July 2017: Powerhouse Monolith Water-stop Replacement.
 Under the BPA Large Cap Program, Powerhouse Monolith Water-stops will be replaced during the timeframe of July 2016 through July 2017.
 This will require installation of drilling rigs on the intake deck and insertion of hydrophilic polyurethane membranes to replace failed water-stops.

-August 2017: Adult Fish Collection Channel Bulkhead Maintenance.
+Ongoing through August 2017: Adult Fish Collection Channel Bulkhead Maintenance.
 Work began in June 2016 to rehabilitate Adult Fish Collection Channel Bulkheads along the powerhouse to support Diffuser Grating replacement during the FY18 in-water work period.
 This work will require short duration (≤5 hours) Fish Pump outages and adjustment of the NPE and SPEs to minimize the pressure differential to facilitate removal and replacement of bulkheads.
 The bulkheads will be rehabilitated on the tailrace deck, then returned to service.
 The work is expected to continue into the second half of 2017.

-: Doble Testing.
+April 2017–March 2018: Turbine Unit Digital Governor Installation.
+This contract is to replace the aging mechanical governors with new digital governors on all six turbine units.
+The new governors will make the units more reliable and efficient, with less required maintenance.

+July 2017: Doble Testing.
+The schedule for the current year is in Table A-1 above.
 On the first and last day of testing, clearance procedures will require a total powerhouse outage for up to 4 hours and all project outflow will be spilled (except approximately 5 kcfs for station service).
 Available turbine units will be operated in accordance with FPP priority order and within the 1% range during this work.
 For more information on Doble testing, see the FPP project-specific chapters, Turbine Maintenance section.

+July 2017–August 2017: A-B-C Phase Ground Switch Repair and MOD Inspections.
+BPA employees will be working on the faulty “A, B, C” Phase Grounding Switch and Motor Operated Disconnects (MOD) servicing the powerhouse to the BPA Substation transmission line.
+The work will take approximately 3 days to complete and requires Unit 5 to be first priority or run at speed no load for station service power.